-While there’s plenty do in Toronto this spring that will cost you a few dollars, there are also a lot of great options that won’t require you to open your wallet.
-If you’re looking for a few fun things to do this spring in Toronto that will help you save rather than spend, check out some of the best totally free spring events and activities in the city to enjoy as the weather (finally) warms up.
+While there’s plenty do in the big city of Toronto, the capital of the province of Ontario, this spring that will cost you a few dollars, there are also a lot of great options that won’t require you to open your wallet.
+If you’re looking for a few fun things to do that will help you save rather than spend, the Canadian city has various activities to enjoy as the weather (finally) warms up.

 Check Out the Cherry Blossoms in High Park